EcoleDesPontsParisTech/OaiPmhRepository/README.md

 # OaiPmhRepository
-OAI-PMH repository plugin for Omeka, fork for specific needs for ENPC
+OAI-PMH repository plugin for Omeka, fork for specific needs of ENPC